-A public memorial service is to be held for former Lib-Dem leader Charles Kennedy in the Highlands.
+Highland memorial to be held for Charles Kennedy

 The former MP, whose death was caused by his long battle with alcoholism, had represented Ross-shire in the House of Commons throughout his 32 year parliamentary career.